carlosmertens/myWebsite/README.md

 # Project: My Personal Website

-### Portfolio - Blog
+## Portfolio - Blog

 ### Description

 This project is to create my own website to showcase some of my most important projects.
-It features aslso a blog page to provide feedback on the courses I have taken, my projects and others.
+It features also a blog page to provide feedback on the courses I have taken, my projects and others.

+It was created from the scratch using Django back-end, and just HTML/Bootstrap for the from end.

+The projected was deployed through Digital Ocean, Nginx and Gunicorn using Linux Server

 ### Run

-Environment can be installed from `requirenments.txt` file.
+Dependencies for the environment can be installed from `requirements.txt` file.

 In a terminal or command line window, navigate to the top-level project directory `myWebsite` (that contains this README and run one of the following: